 This post was originally published on Charles Schwab’s Advisor Services website and can be accessed here.

 People are living longer, and divorces after age 50 are happening at twice the rate they did just a generation ago.* They are seeking the guidance of such law firms as petersmay.com to help them get through this in the best legal way possible.
 Partners in these gray divorces are reinventing themselves, going their own way, and often breaking with their longtime financial advisors.
 But an advisor who serves as a trusted partner and knowledgeable resource during these difficult times stands to retain these clients-and potentially grow their business-in the process.

 What’s behind the trend in gray divorce?

-Older couples are divorcing in increasing numbers.
+Older couples are contacting a fort collins divorce attorney to begin divorce proceedings in increasing numbers.
 Financial advisors can show up as strong advocates by providing comprehensive educational and emotional support on the complexities clients face when going through “gray divorce.”
 (Photo: Charles Schwab)

 The most influential driver behind the trend is straightforward: longer lifespans.
 Today, the average American lives to age 82**-nearly 20 years after the average retirement age.
 When lives were shorter, retirement often amounted to 10 or 15 years, with most of that time occupied by personal health concerns or taking care of an ailing spouse.